thunderpoot/isogloss/README.md

 There is also a [web–based version here](https://thunderpoot.github.io/isogloss).

-<sub>_Elsewhere, [the word isogloss](https://en.wikipedia.org/wiki/Isogloss) means a boundary line on a map denoting the regional use of a particular linguistic characteristic, but in this case it just seemed to fit._</sub>
+Elsewhere, [the word isogloss](https://en.wikipedia.org/wiki/Isogloss) means a boundary line on a map denoting the regional use of a particular linguistic characteristic, but in this case it just seemed to fit.

 ## Features

 - Lookup language details using ISO 639-1, 639-2/B, 639-2/T, or 639-3 codes.
 - Lookup language details by language name.
-- Lookup language details using IETF BCP-47 language tags (e.g., en-GB, en-US, sv-SE, zh-cmn-Hans-CN-pinyin-ud1-p9t4-x-private1 and so on).
+- Lookup language details using IETF BCP-47 language tags
+    - Examples: `en-GB`, `en-US`, `sv-SE`, `zh-cmn-Hans-CN-pinyin-ud1-p9t4-x-private1`, and so on.

 ## Installation